wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

 ## PicoScenes Command Line Interface

-As shown in the [scenarios](scenarios.md), multiple command options can be written in one single command string, which is surrounded by quotation marks.
+As shown in the [scenarios](scenarios.md), multiple command options can be written in a single command string, which is surrounded by quotation marks.
 This section uses the following example commands to describe how PicoScenes parses the program options.

 ```bash
 PicoScenes "-d debug;